Chicago Italian Beef Sandwich

-The meat is topped with sautéd green bell pepper slices and giardiniera, which is usually a spicy hot blend of chopped serrano peppers, carrots, cauliflower florets, celery, olives, herbs, salt & pepper, packed in oil and/or vinegar.
-Finally juice is spooned over the toppings, making the bread wet and chewy.
+The meat is topped with sautéd green bell pepper slices and giardiniera.
+The most popular commercial brand, Dell'Alpe, is simply a condiment of hot pickles serrano peppers, celery, green olives and spices packed in oil.
+Others, like my recipe for giardiniera, include carrots, cauliflower, and more.
+Finally beef juice is spooned over the toppings, making the bread wet and chewy.
 Many stands will dip the whole sandwich in juice if you ask.
 You can ask for juice for dipping on the side, but then everyone will know you ain't from around here.

 Kelson and his wife Carla once wrote "To us, it's the archetypal bad sandwich: overdone roast beef of a dubious quality, factory bread with lots of gluten and wet strength, and jus made with plenty of dried, cheap spices.
 Plus lots of filler in the giardiniera.
 But we love it."